 This new uranium district was an in-house discovery for Blue Sky.
-Under the supervision of Dr. Jorge Berizzo, Blue Sky selected Rio Negro as a high-potential location for new uranium deposits.
+Under the guidance of Dr. Jorge Berizzo, Blue Sky selected Rio Negro as a high-potential location for new uranium deposits.
 In 2007 the first airborne radiometric survey led to discovery of zones of uranium mineralization at the Anit and Santa Barbara properties.
 A second large-scale airborne radiometric survey in 2010 led to the acquisition of the Ivana property.
-Detailed exploration work on all three projects has led to the discovery of significant zones of uranium mineralization with potential for expansion to depth and along strike.
+Detailed exploration work on all three projects led to the discovery of significant zones of uranium mineralization with potential for expansion to depth and along strike.
 Additionally the Company considers the exploration potential within the district-scale 140 kilometre geologic trend to be high.

 Deposit Model, Examples and Project Geology

-Regionally at the Amarillo Grande Project, quaternary gravel and sand deposits cover most of the area, and outcrops are scarce.
-Basement rocks include proterozoic shales and schists of the Nahuel Niyeu Formation and Carboniferous to Permian granites of the Navarrete Plutonic Complex.
+Regionally at the Amarillo Grande Project, Quaternary gravel and sand deposits cover most of the area, and outcrops are scarce.
+Basement rocks include Proterozoic shales and schists of the Nahuel Niyeu Formation and Carboniferous to Permian granites of the Navarrete Plutonic Complex.
 The stratigraphy includes Late Cretaceous sedimentary sequences that represent the upper section of the oil and gas producing Neuquén basin.
 Middle to Upper Tertiary sedimentary sequences overlap unconformably on the Mesozoic units.
 The Tertiary sequences include fluvial and marine sediments at the base grading upwards into continental sediments and volcanic flows.
 A noticeable NW-SE lineament related to the edge of the geologic province appears to control the radiometric anomalies detected along the Amarillo Grande project trend.

 There are many possible sources of uranium in the District, including uranium rich-granites, volcanic rocks and primary uranium deposits within the underlying Cretaceous sediments.
 The presence of different potential sources enhances the chances of having uranium available to be mobilized within aquifers and along paleo-fluvial systems redox front traps where uranium-deposits are formed.